Skip to content

 History context, slow travel, city-center walking loops

-• A calm green reset near Taipei Main Station and Ximending
+• Always-open downtown park near Taipei Main Station

 Why go

-You don’t need to over-structure this stop.
-Just go, walk, read a little, and let the space do its work.
+The park occupies a full block near Taipei Main Station and was renamed to commemorate the victims of the 28 February 1947 Incident, known in Taiwan as the 228 Incident.
+You don’t need to over-structure this stop—just walk, read a little, and let the space do its work.

 How to visit respectfully